-In this course, Felicia teaches you how to develop a functional, working understanding of colour so that we can more confidently choose colours and colour combinations for our crafts.
+Knitting with hand-dyed colour course, learn how to develop a functional, working understanding of colour so that you can more confidently choose colours and colour combinations for your knitting and other crafts.

 By the end of this course, you will: